FreeDSx/LDAP/docs/Server/General-Usage.md

 ### Custom Filter Evaluation

-By default the framework applies a pure-PHP `FilterEvaluator` to entries yielded by `search()` as a correctness guarantee.
+By default, a pure-PHP `FilterEvaluator` is applied to entries yielded by `search()` as a correctness guarantee.
 For backends that translate LDAP filters to a native query language (SQL, MongoDB, etc.) and return pre-filtered results, you can replace the evaluator: